 Suppose, if this DDR2 RAM is operated at 100 MegaHertz internal clock frequency, then the input-output bus should have a clock frequency of 200 megahertz.
 In the case of this DDR RAM, data is transferred both during rising and falling age.

-So it will double the data rate compared to the clock frequency, i.e., 400 Mega Transfer Per Second, and in terms of the DDR terminology, it can be written as DDR2 followed by the transfer rate.
+So it will double the data rate compared to the clock frequency, i.e., 400 Mega Transfer Per Second.
+In terms of the DDR terminology, it can be written as DDR2 followed by the transfer rate.
 So suppose, if DDR 2 RAM is operated at 400 megahertz clock frequency, then the data rate will be equal to 800 mega transfer per second.

 In terms of terminology, it is written as DDR2 800.
 If you see the DDR2 module on the module, it will be written as PC2 6400, which means the Bytes Per Second data rate.